Insurance SEO: How to Use Content Marketing for Your Insurance Business

 You can increase revenue and drive traffic to your insurance website by adopting a local SEO strategy for customers in your regional market.

-You can take your SEO strategy up a notch by optimizing your on-site pages, meta titles, meta descriptions, and blog posts with the name of your locale.
+You can take your SEO strategy up a notch by optimizing your on-site pages, meta titles, meta descriptions, and blog posts with the name of your city or state.

 When people search “insurance companies near me” or “insurance companies in [my town]”, the results that show come from your Google Business Profile.
 If you don’t already have one or haven’t yet claimed yours, do so now.